An optimal diagonalization-based preconditioner for parabolic optimal control problems: Acknowledgments

 \section{Acknowledgments}

-The work of Sean Y. Hon was supported in part by the Hong Kong RGC under grant 22300921 and a start-up grant from the Croucher Foundation.
-The work of Xue-lei Lin was partially supported by research grants: 12301480 from NSFC, HA45001143 from Harbin Institute of Technology, Shenzhen, HA11409084 from Shenzhen.
+The work of Sean Y. Hon was supported in part by \correc{NSFC under grant 12401544,} the Hong Kong RGC under grant 22300921 and a start-up grant from the Croucher Foundation.
+The work of Xue-Lei Lin was partially supported by research grants: 12301480 from NSFC, HA45001143 from Harbin Institute of Technology, Shenzhen, HA11409084 from Shenzhen.